 - You are the homeowner

-- Your household’s gross monthly income is at or below the current income guidelines for your household size as posted on the following table
+- Your household’s gross monthly income is at or below the current income guidelines for your household size as posted on the table above

 - Your primary heating equipment is more than 12 months old